4 minute read

 VLMs on the edge are incredibly compelling for the following reasons:

-- Power savings: doing this on an edge MCU like PSOC Edge are 1000x vs using cloud AI engines like ChatGPT etc. When you run on a battery-powered edge device like many of our customer designs do, this power saving is a game changer
+• Power savings: Power savings doing this on an edge MCU like PSOC Edge are 1000x vs using cloud AI engines like ChatGPT etc. When you run on a battery-powered edge device like many of our customer designs do, this power saving is a game- changer.

 As someone operating at the intersection of AI research and industrial constraints, how do you evaluate the gap between cutting-edge multimodal research and what is realistically deployable today?

 The gap is narrowing.
-We have years of experience in taking large models and using techniques like knowledge distillation, pruning, quantization etc to create smaller edge-friendly models to MCUs.
-VLMs while much larger can still be solved with the same principles.
+We have years of experience in taking large models and using techniques like knowledge distillation, pruning, quantization, etc., to create smaller edge- friendly models for MCUs.
+VLMs, while much larger, can still be solved with the same principles.
+However, the process is made more difficult with the challenges in data and compute scale that VLMs require.
 I see the main blocker being cost right now.
-The open-source nature of this work is getting much better, and groups like HuggingFace and OpenCLIP do an excellent job of trying to make their models as recreatable as possible.
+The open-source nature of this work is getting much better, and groups like HuggingFace and OpenCLIP do an excellent job of trying to make models as reproducible as possible.
 However, the engineer who wants to implement these models for themselves requires now significant investment and backing so they can pay the GPU providers the costs to run these models.
 If you care about matching the SOTA results too, this is usually several hundred GPU hours at least at significant cost.

 In your experience, what organizational or cultural factors most strongly enable meaningful AI innovation inside large, established technology companies?